Skip to main content

 Calulu

-Traditional stew made with dried fish, vegetables including onions, tomatoes, okra, sweet potatoes, and gimboa leaves (similar to spinach), cooked in palm oil.
-Often served with rice, funge, and farofa.
+A stew of dried fish simmered in palm oil with onions, tomatoes, okra, sweet potatoes, and gimboa leaves, which taste close to spinach.
+Usually comes with rice, funge, and farofa.

 Funge